practable/dynamics-lab/fw/dynamics_lab_firmware_V0_1_x/README.md

   "help"
 };
 ```
-NOTE, this can also be used to turn the enums above back into strings for human readability.
+NOTE, this can also be used to turn the enums above back into strings for human readability. <br>

 #### 5. Finally Declare a structure that will hold both the jsonStates enum, and any data that will need to be passed from jsonMessenger and outside of